GoogleCloudPlatform/click-to-deploy/k8s/nginx/README.md

 # Re-configure certificate of your NGINX server

-It's higly recommened that you use a valid certificate issued by an approved Certificate Authority for your NGINX server
+It's higly recommened that you use a valid certificate issued by an approved Certificate Authority for your NGINX server.

 To update the certificate for NGINX server you need to have:
-- certificate file
+- certificate file (for example in X509 format)
-- private key file
+- private key file (in the PEM format)

 To update the certificate for a running NGINX server do the following:
 1. Save the certificate under `https1.cert` file in `google-click-to-deploy/k8s/nginx/scripts` folder.
 1. Save the private key of your certificate under `https1.key` file in `google-click-to-deploy/k8s/nginx/scripts` folder.
-1. Navigate to `google-click-to-deploy/k8s/nginx/` folder.
+1. Navigate to `google-click-to-deploy/k8s/nginx/scripts` folder.
 1. Run the update script: `./nginx-update-cert.sh`.

 # Update